ernierasta/windpeak/README.md

 ## Changelog

 **2019-04-26**
 Currently I have some drafts of GUI, Mod Organizer 2 support, Wrye Bash support.
 Nothing is working.
-My focus is now on creating
+My focus is now on codding modpack creator.
+Will be back when something will actually work.

 ## Planned features